gambtho/aks-azuredevops-agent/README.md

 6. Get the url for your Azure DevOps account, will be something like https://dev.azure.com/<your_org> - $ADO_URL, create a [personal access token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=vsts) - $TOKEN, and create an [agent pool](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=vsts) - $POOL

 7. Create a resource group and keyvault, then add the variables created in step 4 and 5 into keyvault.
 Name and env should be the values you used in step 3 above.
+The following commands can be used in your cli, or in [cloud shell](https://shell.azure.com).

     ```bash
     export name=<name from step 3>
-    export env=<name from step 3>
+    export env=<env from step 3>
     export location=<location from step 3>
     az group create --name $name --location $location
     az keyvault create --name $name$env --resource-group $name$env --location $location